 \subsection{Bruhat-Tits theory.}

 We recall a few facts from Bruhat-Tits theory, see~\cite{Ti} and references there for the proofs.
-Let $\G$ be a connected semisimple group defined over $F.$ Let $v$ be a finite place, then \begin{enumerate} \item For any point $x$ in the Bruhat-Tits building of $\G(F_v),$ there exists a smooth affine group scheme $\Gfrak_v^{(x)}$ {g@$\Gfrak_v^{(x)}$, smooth affine group scheme for~$x$ in the Bruhat-Tits building} over $\order_v,$ unique up to isomorphism, such that: its generic fiber is $\G(F_v),$ and the compact open subgroup $\Gfrak_v^{(x)}(\order_v)$ is the stabilizer of $x$ in $\G(F_v),$ see~\cite[3.4.1]{Ti}. \item If $\G$ is split over $F_v$ and $x$ is a {\it special} point, then the group scheme $\Gfrak_v^{(x)}$ is a Chevalley group scheme with generic fiber $\G,$ see~\cite[3.4.2]{Ti}. \item $\red_v:\Gfrak_v^{(x)}(\order_v)\rightarrow\underline{\Gfrak_v}^{(x)}(k_v),$ the reduction mod $\varpi_v$ map, is surjective, see~\cite[3.4.4]{Ti}. \item $\underline{\Gfrak_v}^{(x)}$ is connected and semisimple if and only if $x$ is a {\it hyperspecial} point.
+Let $\G$ be a connected semisimple group defined over $F.$ Let $v$ be a finite place, then \begin{enumerate} \item For any point $x$ in the Bruhat-Tits building of $\G(F_v),$ there exists a smooth affine group scheme $\Gfrak_v^{(x)}$ {g@$\Gfrak_v^{(x)}$, smooth affine group scheme for~$x$ in the Bruhat-Tits building} over $\order_v,$ unique up to isomorphism, such that: its generic fiber is $\G(F_v),$ and the compact open subgroup $\Gfrak_v^{(x)}(\order_v)$ is the stabilizer of $x$ in $\G(F_v),$ see~\cite[3.4.1]{Ti}. \item If $\G$ is split over $F_v$ and $x$ is a {\it special} point, then the group scheme $\Gfrak_v^{(x)}$ is a Chevalley group scheme with generic fiber $\G,$ see~\cite[3.4.2]{Ti}. \item $\red_v:\Gfrak_v^{(x)}(\order_v)\rightarrow\underline{\Gfrak_v}^{(x)}(k_v),$ the reduction mod $\varpi_v$ map, is surjective, { which follows from the smoothness above}, see~\cite[3.4.4]{Ti}. \item $\underline{\Gfrak_v}^{(x)}$ is connected and semisimple if and only if $x$ is a {\it hyperspecial} point.
 Stabilizers of hyperspecial points in $\G(F_v)$ will be called hyperspecial subgroups, see~\cite[3.8.1]{Ti} and~\cite[2.5]{Pr}. \end{enumerate}

-If $\G$ is quasi-split over $F_v,$ and splits over $\widehat{F_v},$ then hyperspecial vertices exists, and they are compact open subgroups of maximal volume.
+If $\G$ is quasi-split over $F_v,$ and splits over $\widehat{F_v},$ then hyperspecial vertices exist, and they are compact open subgroups of maximal volume.
 Moreover a theorem of Steinberg implies that $\G$ is quasi-split over $\widehat{F_v}$ for all $v,$ see~\cite[1.10.4]{Ti}.

 It is known that for almost all $v$ the groups $K_v$ are hyperspecial, see~\cite[3.9.1]{Ti} (and~\S\ref{notations} for the definition of~$K_v$).
-We also recall that: for almost all $v$ the group $\G$ is quasi-split over $F_v,$ see ~\cite[Theorem 6.7]{PR}.
+We also recall that: for almost all $v$ the group $\G$ is quasi-split over $F_v,$ see ~\cite[Thm.~6.7]{PR}.